What do We Look for in Candidates for Our Data Centre Teams?

 Being personable

-If you are looking for a role within a data centre environment, we have several opportunities across all levels of experience.
-If you are interested you can reach out to me mark.prizeman@gempool.ie or check out our Data Centre Job Search Toolkit.
+If you’re looking for a role in the data centre environment, we have numerous opportunities across all levels of experience.
+Whether you’re starting out or looking to advance, we can help you on your journey.
+Feel free to reach out to me or check out our Data Centre Job Search Toolkit to explore the possibilities.